 For cost reporting periods ending before January 1, 1970, the statistical method (Method A) should be used where there are sufficient and usable data available.
 Alternative Methods B through E are offered to accommodate the varying degrees of data available in these hospitals.
 The use of Methods B through E must be approved by the intermediary after considering the data available and ascertaining which of the methods that can be applied achieves equity, not merely greater reimbursement, in the allocation of costs for services rendered to Medicare beneficiaries.
-(These pages 22-25 through 22-29 were intentionally left blank)
+(This page intentionally left blank)